makersacademy/news-summary-challenge/README.md

 ## Final thoughts

-I approached this project in a similar way to the Notes app and was able to complete User Story 1 and User Story 2\.
+I approached this project in a similar way to the Notes app and was able to complete User Story 1, 2 and 5.
 Although I was unable to finish the app, I gained an understanding of the Model-View-Controller relationship, XMLHttpRequest objects, and APIs.
 If I had more time, I would have used the Aylien API to display a summary and photograph from each article, with each article's link.
 I plan on returning to this project at another time to incorporate these features.

 ## Author